realityforge/rails-assert-valid-asset/README.txt

 ability to validate CSS files was added.
 I also added the ability to skip checks if the "NONET" environment variable is set to "true".

+A more recent version made it possible to display the content with the line numbers by adding a line such as "self.display_invalid_content = true" into test_helper.rb in the Test::Unit::TestCase class.

 Most of the credit goes to Scott for his initial idea!

 == HowTo Validate (X)HTML